Alloa Swing Bridge: Design and construction

 The bridge was designed by the consulting civil engineers, Crouch and Hogg, and built by contractors Watt and Wilson, both of Glasgow.
 The bridge was designed as a 492 metre long (1,615 feet), multi-span, wrought-iron, bow-girder structure, with a horizontal curvature of 865 metres (43 chains).
 The span of the swing bridge was 44 metres, providing a clear opening of 19 metres for river vessels on each side of a steam-powered, rotating, central pier that housed a cabin structure to allow operation of the steam engine.
 The central pier of the rotating span was protected by a timber cutwater that projected 43 metres up and down river.
 When the swing bridge was opened for river traffic, the ends of the rotating span were supported by structures at each end of the cutwater.
 The deck of the bridge was at a level of 7 metres above high water level and was supported on piers, each consisting of two stone columns connected by ironwork at top and base.
 Several aerial and deck level photographs of the bridge that illustrate the layout of the structure are available from the Royal Commission on the Ancient and Historical Monuments of Scotland.

 Incidents during operation

 The bridge was damaged by collisions on at least three occasions.
 In 1899, gales drove a sailing ship against one of the piers.
 In October 1904, a schooner also collided with one of the piers as it passed through the swing span, displacing some girders.
 Rail traffic was suspended until June 1905.
-In August 1920, a German warship, surrendered at the end of the First World War, broke free from its moorings and crashed into the bridge.
+In August 1920, H.M.S.
+Mallard, which was to be broken up at Alloa, broke free from its moorings and crashed into the bridge.
 The damage was serious enough to close the bridge to rail traffic until March 1921.
 As a result of these incidents, three stone piers were replaced by cast iron ones and additional cross-bracing was added to all piers.